top of page

 When collecting your new pet so that you can spend time with it out of its’ cage, first try enticing it with treats hoping to get it to trust you.
 When it starts to trust, you can start picking it up but never grab it quickly.
 Doing so will stress the animal and it could start to fear you.

 Be patient, bonding with a Hedgehog is not likely going to happen overnight.
 It takes time.
 Repetition is usually the key to success.
-After all they are creatures of habit.
+These animals are creatures of habit.

-Bathing - Hedgehogs do not like water and they seldom enjoy having a bath.
+Hedgehogs do not like water, and they seldom enjoy having a bath.

 1. Fill a small sink or your pet’s bathtub with an inch or two of slightly warmed water.
 The water should not feel hot or cold when you touch it with the back of your hand.